laureneyfs/NC-News/README.md

 ## 📄 Summary

 This repo is a node-powered, MVC-style REST API that serves as the backend for a reddit-like social news application.
-It will create the databases and seed starter data for the core functionality that the API provides (see endpoints.json or GET /api)
+It will create the databases and seed starter data for the core functionality that the API provides (see endpoints.json or GET /api).

 ## ⚙️ Installation/Development

+### 📌 Requirements

+- Node.js version ≥ 18.7.0
+- PostgreSQL version ≥ 12 (v14+ recommended)

 1. **Clone this repo**